Time Series Forecasting via Reasoning: A Slow-Thinking Approach with Reinforcement Fine-Tuned LLMs: Experiments

 Next, we evaluate the necessity of CoT-based SFT by comparing two training strategies: (i) direct RL without SFT, and (ii) SFT followed by RL.
 As illustrated in Figure~\ref{fig:compare}(b), the model trained without SFT suffers from slower convergence and inferior performance, especially in early training stages.
 In contrast, initializing RL with a well-aligned SFT model significantly accelerates learning and leads to better final performance.
 This demonstrates that SFT provides a strong foundation for reasoning path generation, which is then further refined through rule-augmented reinforcement learning.

 Furthermore, we conducted an ablation study by completely removing RL (see Table \ref{tab:ablation}).
-The results demonstrate a significant degradation in TSF performance, with absolute performance drops on the ETT and Wind dataset respectively, highlighting RL's crucial role in optimizing SFT-initialized reasoning paths.
+The results demonstrate a significant degradation in TSF performance, with absolute performance drops on the ETT and Wind dataset respectively, highlighting RL's crucial role in optimizing SFT-initialized reasoning paths and improving forecasting robustness.
 This finding indicates that while SFT establishes fundamental reasoning patterns, RL provides indispensable optimization through the following mechanisms: (1) discovering higher-reward reasoning trajectories through exploration, and (2) suppressing plausible-yet-incorrect reasoning paths via reward shaping.
-RL proves to be a critical factor in achieving SOTA performance.
+Overall, RL proves to be a critical factor in achieving stable and competitive performance.

 \paragraph{Impact of Multi-objective Reward Design.}